cypress-io/cypress/packages/frontend-shared/README.md

 # Frontend Shared

 This package contains components and other code (such as WindiCSS config) that is shared between the `app` (Cypress web app) and `launchpad` (Cypress Electron app) packages.
-Any functionality that is intended to the same in both can be added here and imported in those packages as needed.
-Base components like form inputs, cards, and modals, are written here, as well as higher level components that exist in both apps, like the header.
+Any functionality that is intended to be the same in both can be added here and imported in those packages as needed.
+Base components like form inputs, cards, and modals, are written here, as well as higher-level components that exist in both apps, like the header.

 Conceivably, other packages may be created that also import from this shared component package.